 Pension Amounts and Uses

-How to Apply for VA Pension
+How to Apply for Survivors Pension

 Although many veterans, surviving spouses and dependents are eligible for pensions, navigating the filing process is often overwhelming and frustrating.
-If you think you or someone you know may qualify for a survivors pension, the first step is to locate the deceased veteran’s discharge papers (also known as DD Form 214.)
+If you think you or someone you know may qualify for a Survivors Pension, the first step is to locate the deceased veteran’s discharge papers (also known as DD Form 214.)

 What many families do not understand is that even if they had already been receiving pension benefits, these will terminate upon the vet’s death.
-Surviving family members must reapply for the separate survivors pension because there is no automatic enrollment process.
+Surviving family members must reapply for the separate Survivors Pension because there is no automatic enrollment process.
 Reapplying takes time, so it is crucial for surviving dependents to file as soon as possible, especially if they rely on supplemental income from the VA.

-Those filing for the survivors pension will also need to complete and gather the following:
+Those filing for the Survivors Pension will also need to complete and gather the following:

 - A copy of the veteran’s death certificate

-- Additional personal and household evidentiary documents including proof of income, net worth information, marriage certificate, and all evidentiary documentation for dependent children.
-(Specifics are outlined in the beginning pages of the above form.)
+- Additional personal and household evidentiary documents including proof of income, net worth information, marriage certificate, and all evidentiary documentation for dependent children (Specifics are outlined in the beginning pages of the above form.)

 Where to Find Help Applying for VA Benefits

 Including specific and comprehensive information in a VA application is crucial for timely processing and determination of benefits, but many families need help locating and compiling the necessary paperwork.
-Veteran service organizations (VSOs) like regional offices of the American Legion, Disabled American Veterans (DAV) and Veterans of Foreign Wars (VFW) can provide this assistance free of charge.
+Veterans service organizations (VSOs) like regional offices of the American Legion, Disabled American Veterans (DAV) and Veterans of Foreign Wars (VFW) can provide this assistance free of charge.